-BSc Sociology students had the opportunity of a lifetime when they visited Nepal recently to support the work of Street Child Nepal.
-Led by Senior Lecturer in Sociology, Drew Dalton, the students explored the barriers to education amongst child labourers in different industries, set up an alumni scheme for marginalised women and girls in all districts of Nepal, developed datasets for the charity to monitor the success of their training and came up with entrepreneurship ideas for women and girls to get out of poverty.
-Street Child called the final produced work ‘amazing’ and were so impressed that they will be applying for international development funds to make the projects a reality in the future.
-Here the students reflect on their awe-inspiring experiences…
+Social Sciences students had the opportunity of a lifetime when they visited Nepal to support the work of Street Child Nepal, led by Senior Lecturer, Drew Dalton.
+The students explored the barriers to education amongst child labourers, set up an alumni scheme for marginalised women and girls, developed datasets for the charity to monitor the success of their training and came up with ideas for women and girls to get out of poverty.

 One of the main highlights of the trip, was visiting the Swayambhunath Stupa.
-The Stupa was so grand and eye opening it really was an experience that I will take with me forever.
-I also thoroughly enjoyed looking round the squares and immersing myself in the culture.
-We saw some beautiful temples which had the most amazing icons which the Nepalese prayed too.
+The Stupa was so grand and eye opening, and it really was an experience that I will take with me forever.
+I also thoroughly enjoyed looking around the squares and immersing myself in the culture.
+We saw some beautiful temples with the most amazing icons, which the Nepalese prayed to.
 Seeing the Nepalese praying and going about their daily business really did give you a sense of how deeply rooted and important religion is."
-Emily McDarby, BSc (Hons) Social Sciences: Criminology.
+Emily McDarby, BSc (Hons) Criminology.

-"The main role during the trip was to be a researcher volunteer.
-After the 2015 earthquake, 50,000 classrooms were destroyed and this left one million children out of education.
+"The main role during the trip was to be a research volunteer.
+After the 2015 earthquake, 50,000 classrooms were destroyed and this left a million children out of education.
 Having the opportunity to visit local projects run by Street Child and conducting research into bonded labour was something that I wanted to look into further.
-I wanted to help make a positive difference to the charity by helping them research bonded labour and to gain insight into the work they do and the difference they make by helping children get back into education and help end child labour.
+I wanted to help make a positive difference to the charity by helping them research bonded labour and to gain insight into the work they do, as well as the difference they make by helping children get back into education and help end child labour.

 The whole trip has been so full of learning, growth and laughter.
-One experience that really stands out to me is visiting the religious temples.
-I love religion and it's possibly my favourite area of social sciences so this was amazing for me to experience first-hand.
+One experience that really stands out for me is visiting the religious temples.
+I love religion and it's possibly my favourite area of Social Sciences so this was amazing for me to experience first-hand.
 Upon entering the temple, it was beautiful and silent with statues of icons all around waiting to be worshipped.
-The serenity of the temple gave me very spiritual feeling that really grasped me which I haven’t experienced before so it was enlightening and really gave me an understanding and appreciation for the culture and the presence religion has on this society."
+The serenity of the temple gave me a very spiritual feeling which I haven’t experienced before, so it was enlightening and gave me an understanding and appreciation for the culture and the presence religion has on this society."
 Hannah O’Brien, BSc (Hons) Sociology.

-"There were so many highlights to the Nepal trip.
+"There were so many highlights of the Nepal trip.
 I experienced the friendliness of the Nepalese people who showed kindness and were always willing to help us, from the Street Child charity to the owners of our accommodation, taxi drivers, and shopkeepers.
-My second highlight was our visit to Patan Durbar Square, where we visited beautiful temples.
-The food in the local restaurant was terrific, and the service was impeccable.
-We then took a trip to Kathmandu Durbar Square where we had a steep climb to Swayambhunath Stupa, what a sight to see once we reached the top, after being accosted by the cheeky monkeys on the way up.
-This was quite an awe-inspiring and humbling experience, well worth the climb.
+Another highlight was our visit to Patan Durbar Square, where we visited beautiful temples.
+The food in the local restaurant was terrific and the service was impeccable.
+We then took a trip to Kathmandu Durbar Square where we had a steep climb to Swayambhunath Stupa – what a sight to see once we reached the top, after being accosted by the cheeky monkeys on the way up!
+This was an awe-inspiring and humbling experience, well worth the climb.
 I have experienced many things in my life but nothing as exhilarating as white water rafting.
 We spent at least three hours on the river with the most knowledgeable and experienced guides.
-The nightlife was brilliant meeting the locals and dancing the night away.
+The nightlife was brilliant, meeting the locals and dancing the night away.

 "This experience has helped me with my degree and future employability in so many ways.
-The research that I conducted helps solidify what I already know and allows me to practice more research methods that will help me in my dissertation next year.
-Added to this, as a career path I would like to go into social research so this is a great way to improve my skills, and with experience of conducting research in the field being a big attribute that future employers look for, it will certainly help me going forward.
+The research that I conducted helps solidify what I already know and allows me to practise more research methods that will help me in my dissertation next year.
+As a career path, I would like to go into social research, so this is a great way to improve my skills.
+With experience of conducting research in the field being a big attribute that future employers look for, it will certainly help me going forward.

 There were so many highlights for me personally on this trip, but it was the rest of the team who really made it enjoyable.
 The laughs and amount of support we gave each other day to day really made the trip so special.